Dissostichus: Description

+Toothfishes are large in size, with both species reaching maximum sizes exceeding 100 kg.
+This trait distinguishes the toothfishes from other notothenioids.

 Distribution

 The Patagonian toothfish is distributed circumpolarly near the Antarctic Convergence, spanning the Atlantic, Pacific and Indian sectors of the Southern Ocean, with a few populations near the Antarctic Peninsula as well as the coasts of Chile and Argentina.
 The Antarctic toothfish is distributed around the Antarctic continental shelf and in the Ross Sea, generally south of 60°S.

 Both species are benthopelagic as adults.
 The Patagonian toothfish has been found at depths between 600 and 1500 m, and the Antarctic toothfish tends to be found at depths between 1300 and 1900 m.
 The Patagonian and Antarctic toothfish populations overlap geographically in the southern Indian Ocean, north of the Ross Sea and several south Atlantic islands.
 Since the Southern Ocean has not yet been fully sampled, both species may extend further throughout the region.